 Monthly payments = £50 (before tax and national insurance)

 Net salary cost per month = £34 (assuming lower rate tax payer)

 Percentage savings = 32%

-So you get a £600 voucher (loan) completely interest free and then you can repay it over 12 months with the money coming out of your salary automatically before tax and national insurance deducted.
-If your lucky enough to be a higher rate tax payer (lucky in the most painful sense of the word) then the savings could be even larger with you effectively saving nearer 50%.
+So you get a £600 voucher (loan) completely interest free.
+You can then repay it over 12 months with the money coming out of your salary automatically.
+This salary sacrifice is before tax and national insurance deducted.
+If you’re lucky enough to be a higher rate tax payer (lucky in the most painful sense of the word) then the savings could be even larger.
+This would mean you are effectively saving nearer 50%.
 If you shop around in the January sales as well getting last years model for a cut down price you can make even more savings.